gusper01/seminarioITBA/README.md

 # Pipeline de ML

 Se van a utilizar los datos de la competencia de kaggle "House Prices - Advanced Regression Techniques https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview
+Competition Description

+Ask a home buyer to describe their dream house, and they probably won't begin with the height of the basement ceiling or the proximity to an east-west railroad.
+But this playground competition's dataset proves that much more influences price negotiations than the number of bedrooms or a white-picket fence.

+With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.
 ## Comenzando 🚀

 _Estas instrucciones te permitirán obtener una copia del proyecto en funcionamiento en tu máquina local para propósitos de desarrollo y pruebas._